 |Centre for Systems, Dynamics and Control

-A focus for interdisciplinary research on the modelling of complex systems, dynamical systems, control theory and their applications, especially for systems biology.
+A focus for interdisciplinary research on the modelling of complex systems, dynamical systems, control theory and their applications, especially for living systems and biomedical modelling.

 |Exeter Climate Systems (XCS)

 The application of mathematics and statistics to key challenges facing weather and climate science, and link to the university's work on climate change and sustainable futures.
 This includes our group looking at Climate Dynamics.